XXXTentacion murder trial

 The State of Florida v.
-Michael Boatwright, Trayvon Newsome, and Dedrick Williams was an American criminal case in Florida's 17th Judicial Circuit in which the three were charged with robbing and murdering Jahseh Onfroy, the rapper and singer-songwriter who performed as XXXTentacion.
+Michael Boatwright, Trayvon Newsome, and Dedrick Williams was an American criminal case in Florida's 17th Judicial Circuit in which the three were charged with robbing and murdering rapper and singer-songwriter Jahseh Onfroy, better known as XXXTentacion.
 They were convicted on all charges and were given the mandatory sentence of life in prison without the possibility of parole.

 On June 18, 2018, after leaving RIVA motorsports in Deerfield Beach, Florida in his car, Onfroy was stopped by two masked men who robbed him at gun point.
 He was then shot three times and died from his wounds.
 Michael Boatwright and Trayvon Newsome were the gunmen, Boatwright was the shooter, and Dedrick Williams was the main orchestrator.
 The trial began on February 7, 2023.
 Both the prosecution and defense rested their cases on March 3, 2023.
 Closing arguments occurred on March 7 and 8, and on March 20, the jury found all defendants guilty.
-On April 6, 2023, Newsome and Williams were sentenced to the mandatory life in prison without the possibility of parole, while Boatwright received two consecutive life sentences without parole, plus another 30 years.
+On April 6, 2023, Newsome and Williams were given the mandatory sentence of life in prison without the possibility of parole, while Boatwright received two consecutive life sentences without parole, plus another 30 years.